Skip to main content

 How It Compares

 Toscana's OAD recognition and $$$ pricing put it in a different tier from Kato, Hayato, Vespertine, Camphor, and Gwen, all of which price at $$$$.
 If your occasion calls for a tasting menu or a higher-stakes splurge, those alternatives offer a different register of formality and ambition.
-Toscana earns its place for diners who want a serious Italian dinner , with real wine depth , without committing to a $200+ per head tasting format.
+Toscana earns its place for diners who want a serious Italian dinner, with real wine depth, without committing to a $200+ per head tasting format.

 Within the Italian category specifically, Osteria Mozza is the natural comparison.
 Mozza carries more name recognition and a livelier room, but Toscana's OAD ranking and the depth of Facciolla's wine program give it a credible argument for repeat diners who value consistency and a quieter atmosphere over scene.
 For a date or anniversary where you want the focus on the table rather than the room, Toscana is the stronger pick.

-If you are building a broader LA dining itinerary, see our guides to Providence for contemporary seafood, Somni for a tasting-menu format, and Kato for New Taiwanese cooking.
+If you are building a broader LA dining itinerary, see our guides to Providence for contemporary seafood, Somni for a tasting-menu format, Kato for New Taiwanese cooking.
 For context on Tuscan cooking in its home region, Caino in Montemerano and L'Asinello in Castelnuovo Berardenga are the reference points.
 Across the country, the occasion-dining benchmark remains Le Bernardin in New York and The French Laundry in Napa for those planning wider trips.

 Practical Details